 I have been smoking marijuana for the better part of two decades.
-Ninjasmoker and Miggy420 have also been consuming marijuana for a long, long time.
+Ninjasmoker and Travis have also been consuming marijuana for a long, long time.
 Naturally, we have come across several types of marijuana dealers; some good, and some bad.
-This article is intended for entertainment purposes and who knows, maybe people will learn some tricks and tips that might educate them a bit.
+This article is intended for entertainment purposes and who knows, maybe people will learn some tricks and tips that might educate them a bit about dealing marijuana.

-Another thing that you will need is a cell phone.
+Another thing a dealer needs when dealing marijuana is that you will need is a cell phone.
 We no longer live in the era of pagers and answering machines.
 If lag too long, your customer will go elsewhere.
 You will be looking at your phone screen more than your own face from now on, so you might as well get something that suits yourself.
 There used to be a day when people thought cell phones and pagers were for drug dealers and doctors only.
 Now, I even see bums with cell phones.

 An obvious item that you will need are start up funds.
 The most common entry level into the marijuana industry is the half ounce.
 It breaks into 4 eighths, or 8 dubs depending on where you’re at, and so flipping the first 3/4ths of it usually results in a free eighth as the seller.
 One lesson that every successful dealer learns early is that ‘the larger the bank roll, the better it is for business.’
 The more you can buy, the cheaper it is, the longer you can sit on it, the longer you can float it out, and therefore, the easier it is to do business.
 One of my dealers would always refer to his enterprise as a machine, and that money was lube for that machine.
 Makes sense.